legendarycode3/shared-wallet/README.md

 * ****Multi-Source ETH Deposit Support:**** Allows the contract to receive ETH through multiple pathways: (i) Explicit deposits via `deposit()` function. (ii) Direct ETH transfers via `receive()` function. (iii) Fallback handling via `fallback()` function.
 Ensures the wallet can accept funds regardless of transaction format.
 All deposits emit a `Deposit` event for transparency and tracking.
 * ****Automatic ETH Reception Handling:**** Uses Solidity’s `receive()` and `fallback()` functions to automatically accept ETH transfers without requiring function calls.
 This ensures compatibility with wallets, exchanges, and external contracts that send ETH directly to the contract address.
 * ****Event-Based Transaction Transparency:**** Implements event logging for all major state changes: (i) `Deposit` emitted when ETH is received. (ii) `Withdrawal` emitted when funds are sent out. (iii) `AddressPermitted` emitted when user permissions are updated. (iv) `AllowanceUpdated` emitted when spending limits change.
 It Provides full on-chain traceability for frontends and analytics tools.
 * ****Per-User Allowance / Spending Limit System**** Introduces a custom allowance model using `allowance` mapping.
-Each permitted user has a predefined withdrawal limit that restricts
+Each permitted user has a predefined withdrawal limit that restricts how much they can withdraw

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**